-The band was playing the big hit Oh Johnny when a 50kg German bomb exploded through the ceiling.
-It detonated on the crowded dance floor and blew Johnson’s head off his body where he stood at the microphone.
+The band was playing their big hit Oh Johnny when a 50kg German bomb burst through the ceiling.
+It exploded on the crowded dance floor.
+Johnson’s head was blown off where he stood singing at the microphone.
 The Nazis had scored a direct hit on the roof of the building above.

 The shattered ceiling disintegrated and fell onto the terrified people below.
 Only one light continued to function in the entire two-storey club.
-The nightspot that had shimmered like a jewel moments before instantly became the scene of death, darkness and debris.
+The nightspot that had shimmered like a jewel a moment before became a nightmare scene of death, darkness and debris.

 Thirty-four people died in the nightclub.
 Hundreds more suffered serious injuries.
-A 20-year-old young woman who survived unscathed later recounted that when she eventually got home and removed her dress, its fabric was so thickly encrusted with victims’ blood that it stood up by itself.
+A 20-year-old young woman who survived unscathed later recounted that when she eventually got home and removed her dress, it was so thickly encrusted with blood that it stood up by itself.

 Sylvia Peterman, a 19-year-old corporal in the Women’s Auxiliary Air Force, loved to dance.
 So to make the most of her weekend pass, she went to the Café de Paris that night with a date.
 But her night out turned into the worst night of her life.

 War normalizes insanity – the kind that does not hesitate to annihilate human beings like so many insects, and tears all that is human and humane to shreds. ~ Daisaku Ikeda